Chart Color Schemes

 Donnybrook - Balingup is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Donnybrook-Balingup, as per the latest Census evaluation, 96.9% of dwellings were houses with the remaining 3.0% comprising semi-detached homes, apartments, and other dwelling types.
-This is compared to Non-Metro WA's 95.2% houses and 4.8% other dwellings.
-Home ownership in Donnybrook-Balingup stood at 45.1%, mirroring Non-Metro WA's rate, with mortgaged properties at 39.2% and rented dwellings at 15.7%.
-The median monthly mortgage repayment was $1,562, surpassing Non-Metro WA's average of $1,387.
-Weekly rent in Donnybrook-Balingup averaged $290, higher than Non-Metro WA's $250.
-Nationally, mortgage repayments were lower at $1,863 and rents were substantially below the national figure of $375.
+In Donnybrook-Balingup, as per the latest Census, 96.9% of dwellings were houses, with the remaining 3.0% comprising semi-detached homes, apartments, and other types.
+This is similar to Non-Metro WA's figures of 95.2% houses and 4.8% other dwellings.
+Home ownership in Donnybrook-Balingup stood at 45.1%, with mortgaged properties at 39.2% and rented ones at 15.7%.
+The median monthly mortgage repayment was $1,562, higher than Non-Metro WA's average of $1,387.
+The median weekly rent in the area was $290, compared to Non-Metro WA's $250.
+Nationally, Donnybrook-Balingup's mortgage repayments were lower at $1,562 versus Australia's average of $1,863, and rents were also lower at $290 compared to the national figure of $375.

 Frequently Asked Questions - Housing